Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: characterization, non-linear shrinkage oracle formulas and overlap distribution

 \end{thm}

+The proof of this result is given in the Appendix \ref{apxD}.
 Practically, this theorem means that replacing each weighted sample covariance eigenvalue $\lambda_i$ by $h(\lambda)$, provided we know $\check{X}(\lambda)$ and $H$, will asymptotically minimize the Frobenius loss, in the class of rotation-invariant estimators.
-The issue of estimating $H$ and computing $\check X$ is addressed in \cite{Oriol2024c} through the WeSpeR algorithm.
+While Bun \textit{et al.} \cite{Bun2016} mentioned the problem of tractability of their formula for covariance shrinkage in Section III.B of their work, our different approach from the functionals $\Theta^g$ has two main advantages: it makes the formulas computationally tractable (the estimation of $H$ and $\check X$ is addressed in Section \ref{numsection}), and it provides also formulas for precision matrix estimation, detailed in Section \ref{precform}.